HuemulSolutions/enola/docs/building_chatbot_ollama.md

 ```

 - **Validation Step**: A step to validate the LLM's response.
-- **Error Handling**: If the response is empty, an error is logged.
+- **Error Handling**: If the response is empty, an error is logged, and the interaction is terminated.

 #### **3.9 Logging Additional Information**